Spectral Flow Cytometry Symposium 2026

 Thanks to the unique set up at the Babraham Institute, the Symposium is able to offer interactive workshops on a range of commercially available spectral cytometers.

-A brand new selection of workshop sessions will be offered to delegates in 2025.
+A brand new selection of workshop sessions will be offered to delegates in 2026.
 Each delegate will be able to choose 4 workshops to attend over the two days.
+Delegates will be emailed 2 weeks before the Symposium and asked to select their workshop choices.

 This year the Symposium's workshops will include a range of practical and classroom based topics.